tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 “The body doesn't have long.”

-As if emphasising his words, Roman’s body was jerking in my arms, trying to get back to water.
+As if emphasizing his words, Roman’s body was jerking in my arms, trying to get back to water.

 His eyes weren't his, quivering lips screaming at me to throw him in.